-What are virtual internships and how will they work?
+What are virtual internships and how do they work?

 Simply put: virtual internships are a way of undertaking work experience with an employer but done digitally and remotely rather than in person.
-From those we've spoken to, employers are putting real thought into making their virtual internships a meaningful experience for students.
-They know that you want to gain real learning and a sense of the company and the sector and they are trying to provide this, despite the difficulties posed by the medium.
+From those we've spoken to, employers put real thought into making their virtual internships a meaningful experience for students.
+They know that you want to gain real learning and an understanding of the company and the sector and they are trying to provide this, despite the difficulties posed by the medium.
 Many virtual internships are, therefore, made up of:

 - learning and training opportunities provided via an e-learning platform – this is likely to be a mix of soft skills training for everyone and job-specific training for your particular scheme

 - distinct project work, either individually or as part of a group – this means that you are likely to work on single projects rather than helping out lots of people on smaller tasks (as you might do in the office)